 66 East Baltimore Avenue

-Baltimore Station 2 offers modern co-living and private apartments with furnished and unfurnished options in one development, addressing a variety of residential scenarios.
+Baltimore Station 2 will offer modern co-living and private apartments with furnished and unfurnished options in one development, addressing a variety of residential scenarios.
 Ground-floor retail and social and recreational spaces are integrated into the development with the building often blurring the line between inside and outside.